hlascelles/samudra/pages/about.md

 - image: sdg15.png
   anchor: sdg15
-  text: Waste washed up on the shores, leachate from dumped waste and ashes from open burning of waste pollute our land.
-As landfills fill up, need for new ones often results in deforestation of surrounding areas.
-Capital investment in waste management infrastructure will reduce deforestation and environmental contamination, as well as protect biodiversity and fertility of our land.
+  text: The waste washed up on the shores, the leachate from dumped waste and the ashes from waste burnt in the open all pollute our land.
+The need for more and more landfills, given the rate at which they fill up, often results in human-induced deforestation of the surrounding areas.
+Capital investment in waste management infrastructure will reduce environmental contamination and the rate of deforestation, as well as protect biodiversity and fertility of our land.

 - image: sdg17.png
   anchor: sdg17